agorman/resync/README.md

 ## Global Options

-### rsync_path

-    Path to the rsync binary.
+**rsync_path** - Path to the rsync binary.
 Defaults to rsync or rsync.exe on Windows.

-### log_path

-    Directory on disk where resync logs will be stored.
+**log_path** - Directory on disk where resync logs will be stored.
 Defaults to /var/log/resync.

-### log_level

-    Sets the log level.
+**log_level** - Sets the log level.
 Valid levels are: panic, fatal, trace, debug, warn, info, and error.
 Defaults to error.

-### lib_path

-    Directory on disk where resync lib files will be stored.
+**lib_path** - Directory on disk where resync lib files will be stored.
 Defaults to /var/lib/resync.

-### time_format

-    The time format used when displaying sync stats.
+**time_format** - The time format used when displaying sync stats.
 See formatting options in the go time.Time package.
 Defaults to Mon Jan 02 03:04:05 PM MST

-### retention

-    The number of logs and stats that are stored for each sync.
+**retention** - The number of logs and stats that are stored for each sync.
 Defaults to 7.

-### seconds_field

-    Enable the cron seconds field.
+**seconds_field** - Enable the cron seconds field.
 This makes the first field in the cron expression handle seconds changes the expression to 6 fields.
 Defaults to false.

-### time_limit

-    The maximum amount of time that a sync job will run before being killed.
+**time_limit** - The maximum amount of time that a sync job will run before being killed.
 TimeLimit must be a string that can be passed to the time.Duration.ParseDuration() function.
 Default is no time limit.

 ## Email

-### host

-    The hostname or IP of the SMTP server.
+**host** - The hostname or IP of the SMTP server.

-### port

-    The port of the SMTP server.
+**port** - The port of the SMTP server.

-### user

-    The username used to authenticate.
+**user** - The username used to authenticate.

-### pass

-    The password used to authenticate.
+**pass** - The password used to authenticate.

-### start_tls

-    StartTLS enables TLS security.
+**start_tls** - StartTLS enables TLS security.
 If both StartTLS and SSL are true then StartTLS will be used.

-### insecure_skip_verify

-    When using TLS skip verifying the server's certificate chain and host name.
+**insecure_skip_verify** - When using TLS skip verifying the server's certificate chain and host name.

-### ssl

-    SSL enables SSL security.
+**ssl** - SSL enables SSL security.
 If both StartTLS and SSL are true then StartTLS will be used.

-### from

-    The email address the email will be sent from.
+**from** - The email address the email will be sent from.

-### to

-	An array of email addresses for which emails will be sent.
+**to** - An array of email addresses for which emails will be sent.

-### history_email

-    Optional subject to use when sending sync history emails.
+**history_email** - Optional subject to use when sending sync history emails.

-### history_schedule

-	Defines a cron expression used to send scheduled reports.
+**history_schedule** - Defines a cron expression used to send scheduled reports.
 If set then an email with sync history will be sent based on the schedule.

-### history_template

-    Optional template to use when sending history emails.
+**history_template** - Optional template to use when sending history emails.
 See go's html/template for details.
 Uses the default template if blank.

-### on_failure

-	Send an email for each sync failure if true.
+**on_failure** - Send an email for each sync failure if true.

 ## Syncs

-### command

-    The rsync command that will be run.
-It should be idential to an rsync command on the command line with just the rsync command itself omitted.
-If a path contains any white space then the path must be quoted.
+**command** - The rsync command that will be run.
+It should be idential to an rsync command on the command line with just the rsync command itself omitted. _If a path contains any white space then the path must be quoted_.

-### schedule

-    The cron expression that will be used.
-It should be quoted as * have a special meaning in YAML files.
+**schedule** -The cron expression that will be used. _It should be quoted_ as * have a special meaning in YAML files.

-### time_limit

-    The maximum amount of time that a sync job will run before being killed.
+**time_limit** - The maximum amount of time that a sync job will run before being killed.
 TimeLimit must be a string that can be passed to the time.Duration.ParseDuration() function.
 Default is no time limit.

 # Flags

-## -conf

-    Path to the resync configuration file
+**-conf** - Path to the resync configuration file

-## -debug

-    Log to STDOUT
+**-debug** - Log to STDOUT

 ## Road Map